Health/Medical Admin Services Schools in Alabama

 The student loan default rate is 5.70% which is lower than average.
 94% of students get financical aid.
 This public college charges it's students an average net price of $17,005.

+11 to 1 is the student to faculty ratio.
 Roughly six years after entering college, graduates of this school earn $26,900 a year.
 It takes the average student 4.00 years to graduate.
-100% of students get financical aid.

 Graduates earn an average $33,100 after graduation.
 The full-time teacher rate is 17%.
 The student to faculty ratio is 14 to 1.

 In their early career, Columbia Southern University grads earn an average salary of $51,900.
 Of all the teachers who work at the school, 34% are considered full time.
 Seeking financial aid?
 At this school, 95% of students receive it.

 98% of the teachers are full time.
 Most students complete their degree in 4.23 years.
 Grads earn an average early-career salary of $37,500 after earning their degree at this institution.

 Grads earn an average early-career salary of $30,100 after earning their degree at this institution.
 97% of the teachers are full time.
 The student to faculty ratio is 16 to 1.

 Some of the careers health and medical administrative services majors go into include:

 |Medical and Health Services Managers||16%||$90,500|

 |Administrative Services Managers||7%||$89,520|